reject with contempt

 Compare with "confounded" in this list--a confounded witness such as Mary should befuddle the proceedings, but Danforth threatens her into his vision of Proctor compacting with the Devil.

-a secret agreement between two or more people to perform an unlawful act
+a secret agreement to perform an unlawful act

 Without confidences there could be no